 Social Media Alert

 Refrain from announcing on social media the exact dates and times and location of your vacation.
-Don’t check into locations while you are away to alert everyone of exactly where you are and making it known that you are not at home.
+Don’t check into locations while you are away to alert everyone of exactly where you are and make it known that you are not at home.
 You can always wait and post pictures after you return home or delay them to throw off the dates and times.
-If you are a blogger, don’t blog in real time letting everyone know you’re not home.
-If you park your car at an airport or long-term parking and have a GPS onboard, keep it out of the line of vision for someone parking or looking into your vehicle, or if it is built into the car, reset it so your home cannot be easily located.
+If you are a blogger, don’t blog in real-time letting everyone know you’re not home.
+If you park your car at an airport or long-term parking and have a GPS on board, keep it out of the line of vision for someone parking or looking into your vehicle, or if it is built into the car, reset it so your home cannot be easily located.